Brooks Institute Faculty Research Scholar of Animal Law and Policy

 Professor Marceau continues to litigate pro bono cases and serve as a consultant or witness in a variety of criminal and civil cases.
 He serves as the reporter for the pattern criminal jury instruction committee of the U.S. Court of Appeals for the Tenth Circuit.
 He was also as an inaugural member of the Governor’s Council for Animal Protection, and he serves as a member of an oversight committee for the Colorado Bureau of Animal Protection.
 He is on the advisory board for the Cambridge Centre for Animal Rights, and is a Fellow of the Oxford Centre for Animal Ethics.

 Marceau is the recipient of numerous awards, including the Justice for Animals Award and the Colorado Criminal Defense Bar’s Gideon Award.
 He is a member of the American Law Institute, and he was a visiting professor at Harvard Law School in 2020 and UC Irvine in 2021.

 Prior to coming to DU, Marceau was an assistant federal public defender specializing in capital habeas and a law clerk for the Ninth Circuit Court of Appeals.
 Before law school, he spent a year living and working in Cairo, Egypt.

 Marceau received a JD from Harvard Law School and a BA from Boston College.
-He enjoys running, wildlife viewing, and watching the Big Lebowski.

 - JD, cum laude, Harvard Law